U.S. Cyber Monday sales poised to top $9.4 billion

 (Reuters) - Cyber Monday sales were on course to bring in a record $9.4 billion, according to early estimates, building on a bumper Black Friday weekend for U.S. retailers driven by earlier-than-usual promotions and free shipping.

-Adobe Analytics on Monday predicted that $72.1 billion has been spent online in the past month, with Cyber Monday - now traditionally the U.S. economy’s biggest internet shopping day - logging $473 million as of 9 a.m.
+Estimates from Adobe Analytics on Monday predicted that some $72.1 billion has been spent online in the past month, with Cyber Monday - now traditionally the U.S. economy’s biggest internet shopping day - logging $473 million as of 9 a.m.
 ET.

-Amazon.com Inc and rivals such as Target Corp and Walmart have beefed up delivery services to fulfill online orders more quickly.
+Amazon.com Inc and other traditional retailers such as Target Corp and Walmart have beefed up delivery services to fulfill online orders more quickly as more customers shop on their mobile phones and computers at home.

 “At the end of the day, Cyber Monday is just Black Friday revisited so the momentum, and the deals, really started last week,” said Carol Spieckerman, president at consultancy Spieckerman Retail.